8th (The King's) Regiment of Foot: American Revolutionary War (1775–1783)

+A similar expedition the following year was commanded by Major John Ross of the King's Royal Regiment of New York, and again involved soldiers of the 8th Foot as well as from the 34th Foot and Butler's Rangers.
+On October 25, 1781, Ross engaged several hundred patriot militia commanded by Colonel Marinus Willett at the Battle of Johnstown.
+Five days later, as Ross withdrew towards Oswego, a rear-guard action at West Canada Creek resulted in the death of Walter Butler.

+In 1782, Haldimand received orders from England to cease offensive operations.
+The 1783 Treaty of Paris officially ended the war and placed Fort Niagara, Fort Detroit, Fort Michilimackinac, Fort Oswegatchie and Fort Haldimand in American territory.
+Due to the failure of the Americans to adher to some of the terms of the treaty, the British retained control of the forts until the Jay Treaty of 1796.
+The 8th Regiment of Foot, however, was relieved in 1785.
+The regiment gathered at Quebec and after 17 years in North America, sailed for England in September 1785.
+Many members of the regiment including Bird, however, elected to remain and settle in what is now Ontario.

 French Revolutionary War

 In 1793, revolutionary France declared war on Great Britain.
 The King's became assigned to an expeditionary force sent to the Netherlands under the command of Prince Frederick, Duke of York.
 In 1794, the regiment attempted to lift the French Siege of Nijmegen.
 The allies planned a nocturnal attack, with the march conducted without audible commotion.
 The force leapt into the French earthworks, with hand-to-hand fighting ensuing.
 Despite the success, the town of Nijmegen was soon evacuated and the British withdrew from the Netherlands in 1795.

 In 1799, the King's became resident on Menorca, which had been captured from Spain the previous year.
 In 1801, the regiment landed at Abukir Bay, Egypt, with an expedition sent under the command of General Ralph Abercromby to counter a French invasion.
 The King's participated in the capture of Rosetta, 65 miles west of Alexandria, and a fort located in Romani.
 The British completed the occupation of Egypt by September.